krzysieqq/gitlab-cicd/README.md

-# Simple Django project with docker, docker-compose and CI/CD using mikr.us
+# Simple Django project with docker, docker-compose and CI/CD using Mikr.us
 ## Intro
 This repository was created for the speech at the [PyStok](https://pystok.org/pystok-55/) [#55](https://www.facebook.com/events/486108750034527) event.
-This guide will demonstrate how to use Docker, Docker-Compose, and Gitlab CI to make your small project Dockerize and deploy to [mikr.us](https://mikr.us/) VPS.
+This guide will demonstrate how to use Docker, Docker-Compose, and Gitlab CI to do your small dockerized project and deploy to [mikr.us](https://mikr.us/?r=eacdde60) VPS.

+If you have any problems feel free to create an issue on [GitHub](https://github.com/krzysieqq/gitlab-cicd)

+You can also review app at [GitLab](https://gitlab.com/krzysieqq/django-poll/).

+You can also [join my Discord](https://discord.gg/wgFKegXFZ5) if you have any questions.

 ## Requirements
 Before start make sure that you have installed: